sesopenko/eso_comic/README.md

   * AMD GCN or newer (2011 or later)
   * Intel Haswel or newer (2013 or later)

+## Reporting Issues

+If you are experiencing bugs when using the software please submit an issue using the [Project Issue Tracker](https://github.com/sesopenko/eso_comic/issues).
+If you don't already have a github user, you will have to [join Github](https://github.com/join).

 ## Supported Files

 * [CBZ](https://en.wikipedia.org/wiki/Comic_book_archive) files containing jpg/png files